The Geste of Robin Hood (Paraphrased)

-Robin lived with the king but returned to Barnsdale
+Robin lived with the king before returning to Barnsdale

 The king threw off his cloak and put on Lincoln Green like his knights.
-“To Nottingham, we go;” said our King.
+“To Nottingham, we go,” said our King.
 They bent their bows, and shooting together, off they went.
 Our King and Robin rode side by side playing pluck buffet on the way.
 After suffering many buffets the king said, “God help me.
-You are too good Robin my man, I will never win, even if we played all year.”
+You are too good Robin my man, I will never win, even if we shoot all year.”

 The people of Nottingham stood and stared, mantles of green covered the field.
 “Our king must have died,” they said, “and Robin Hood has come to town.
 He leaves no one alive.”
 Panicking, they fled.
-Yeoman and old women hobbled on sticks as quick as they could go.
-The King, roaring with laughter and told them to go back.
+Yeomen and old women hobbled on sticks as quick as they could go.
+The King shook with laughter and told them to go back.
 They rejoiced to know their king still lived and celebrated with food, wine and boisterous singing.

 Copyright © 2020, Graham Kirkby All rights reserved NEXT PAGE